Almost the entire Voynich MS is written in a script that is not found in any other surviving document.

 Later, D'Imperio showed that many characters in the Voynich MS cannot be represented exactly by any of the existing alphabets.
 There are some 'rare' characters, and there are what appear to be ligatures of several characters.
 This was reflected in a new generation of transcription alphabets.

-The first exponent of this was the 'Frogguy' alphabet by Jacques Guy, first presented in 1991.
+The first example of this was the 'Frogguy' alphabet by Jacques Guy, first presented in 1991.
 This alphabet uses characters which represents common 'strokes', and thus allows the representation of the many ligatured characters using these strokes.

 The second example of this is the EVA alphabet which will be used throughout this site.

 The following table gives an overview of the alphabets mentioned above, presenting the most frequently used characters of the Voynich MS script.
 The columns of the Currier and EVA alphabet have been highlighted.
 After that, some further information about the four most relevant alphabets is presented.
+The V-101 font is still missing and needs to be added.

 In this table, the characters of the Voynich MS are being shown using small gifs presenting the characters according to the EVA Hand 1 font of Gabriel Landini.
 Elsewhere on this site, the characters may only show up if this font is available to your browser.